The Making of Mazda

 This is the very question our designers ask themselves when they stare at a blank page.
 At inception, anything is possible.
 They have the power to craft true works of art like the Takeri, Shinari, or Mazda’s latest concept vehicle, the RX-VISION.
-Although these vehicles are strictly concept cars and not available for purchase, they’re a visual demonstration of how Mazda KODO: “Soul of Motion” design is evolving.
+Although these vehicles are strictly vision cars and not available for purchase, they’re a visual demonstration of how Mazda KODO: “Soul of Motion” design is evolving.

 MOMENTS IN MAZDA HISTORY

-From day one, we’ve been building cars that make you feel better when you step out then before you stepped in.
+From day one, we’ve been building cars that make you feel better when you step out than before you stepped in.
 We put our heart and soul into everything we create.
 These are just a few of our favorites.

 - Mazda’s first production vehicle.